 Progress

 Figure 1.
-Number of passengers traveling through Egilsstaðir Airport 2003-2019.
+The number of passengers traveling through Egilsstaðir Airport 2003-2023.
 Passengers are counted both on departure and arrival.
 International passengers are included.

 Metrics, Targets and Monitoring Protocol